LochanMelam/OOP-project/README.md

 Enter 3.
 To Modify detail's of an existing User
 Enter 4.
 To add a new User
 ```
-The script will execute actions according to the given input given by the user.
+The script will execute actions according to the input given by the user.